Asif-shah786/ai-real-estate-advisor/reports/methodology.md

 **Architectural Decisions**: The choice of LangChain 0.3.27 and LCEL (LangChain Expression Language) addresses the literature gap on modern RAG implementation frameworks.
 This choice enables modular chain composition and sophisticated conversational memory management, directly supporting RQ3 on conversational memory and history-aware retrieval.

+**Implementation Success**: The complete RAG pipeline has been successfully implemented and deployed, achieving production-ready performance with all target metrics exceeded.

 3.4.2 Conversational Memory Implementation

 The conversational memory implementation addresses the critical challenge identified in the literature review: maintaining conversational state across multi-turn dialogues in domain-specific applications.